José Cademartori: Political life

 Between 1952 and 1954, during Carlos Ibáñez del Campo's second time in power, Cademartori worked as a consultant at the Ministry of Finance, then headed by Juan Bautista Rossetti, and then went to the newly created Ministry of Mining, whose head then was Clodomiro Almeyda.
 Cademartori later went over to CORFO, where he further distinguished himself as the director of the Employees' Association in 1959–1960 and as Advising Senator in 1957.
 At this time in his life, he was not participating in any political party until in 1954 he wed Xenia Dujisin, whom he had met during his studies, and who belonged to the PCCh.
 This marked Cademartori's definitive entry into the Communist Party, an entity that was illegal under the 1948 "Damned Law" but that nevertheless was still part of Chile's political life.
 Cademartori and his wife would have three children.

 In 1957, Cademartori was elected deputy for the Seventh Departmental Group "Santiago", First District, backed by the Labour Party (Partido del Trabajo).
 He was subsequently reelected to the terms 1961–1965, 1965–1969 and 1969–1973.
 On these three occasions, he stood as a Communist Party candidate (the "Damned Law" had been repealed in 1958.).
 In his parliamentary career, he participated in the Standing Committee for Finance and the Joint Budget Commission.

 On 5 July 1973, Cademartori was named Minister of Economics by President Salvador Allende, an office that he held until 11 September that same year, the day of the military coup d'état.
 Cademartori then went into hiding at a female comrade's house, but this ended three days after the coup when the woman's husband, who had inexplicably disappeared years earlier, suddenly came home.
-Cademartori was then imprisoned for three years at the Escuela Militar del Libertador Bernardo O'Higgins (a military school), the concentration camp on Dawson Island and in Ritoque (a coastal locality in Quintero), before being sent off into exile in November 1976, together with his wife and children.
+Cademartori was then imprisoned for three years at the Libertador Bernardo O'Higgins Military Academy, the concentration camp on Dawson Island and in Ritoque (a coastal locality in Quintero), before being sent off into exile in November 1976, together with his wife and children.
 He lived in Venezuela for six years, where, along with some socialists, radicals and Christian democrats, he organized the Grupo de Caracas, whose intention was to organize exiles and demand democracy's restoration in Chile.
 He also gave university classes.
 He spent a year in Cuba and four years in East Germany before going back to his country in 1988, only weeks before the referendum that swept Augusto Pinochet from power.